UnamSanctam/SilentXMRMiner/README.md

 * Updated to work with the new Monero fork
 * Added toggle to enable/disable GPU mining
 # v0.2 (05/08/2019)
-* Added more injection prccess choices
+* Added more injection process choices
 * Added Max CPU choice
 # v0.1 (03/08/2019)
 * Inital release